Micro Merchant Loan

 Why This Product Exists

-Most fintech platforms in India offer loans to merchants where these products are typically designed for larger loan amounts and longer repayment cycles.
-However, internal data revealed a different pattern of how a big user base of Paytm’s merchants were low-income, small-scale business owners who preferred smaller, short-term loans that could be repaid quickly.
+Fintech platforms in India offer loans to merchants where they typically designed for larger loan amounts and longer repayment cycles.
+However, internal data revealed a different pattern of how Paytm’s merchants were low-income, small-scale business owners who preferred smaller, short-term loans that could be repaid quickly.

-At the same time, this new product became a chance to rethink and improve the existing lending experience, which had some usability gaps.
+At the same time, this new product became a chance to rethink and improve the existing lending experience.

-Most fintech platforms in India offer loans to merchants where these products are typically designed for larger loan amounts and longer repayment cycles.
-However, internal data revealed a different pattern of how a big user base of Paytm’s merchants were low-income, small-scale business owners who preferred smaller, short-term loans that could be repaid quickly.
+Fintech platforms in India offer loans to merchants where they typically designed for larger loan amounts and longer repayment cycles.
+However, internal data revealed a different pattern of how Paytm’s merchants were low-income, small-scale business owners who preferred smaller, short-term loans that could be repaid quickly.

-At the same time, this new product became a chance to rethink and improve the existing lending experience, which had some usability gaps.
+At the same time, this new product became a chance to rethink and improve the existing lending experience.

 The Problem